yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/payment-status.md

 ## Step 3: Use Status

 To use the Status, you need to mount it.
-Use the `mountStatusPayment` function to define the `checkoutSession` related to the payment, the `country_code`, the `language`, and the callback `yunoPaymentResult`.
+Use the `mountStatusPayment` function to define the `checkoutSession` related to the payment, the `countryCode`, the `language`, and the callback `yunoPaymentResult`.

 The callback will be executed when the status is received, informing the user.
 Defining the element to mount the Status is unnecessary since it will cover the entire screen.
 The next code block presents an example of the parameter configuration.